SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 1. Good way to visualize the relations between different parts of the system (the big picture)
 2. High-level mapping, simplifies decision-making about system structure

+Makes sense to use in the implementation phase of a system (helps to model the software artifacts)

 Contra arguments:
 1. Targeted towards developers, not easy to grasp for others, although meant for communication
 2. Possibly high maintenance costs

+Doesn't make sense to use for simple systems where class diagrams might do the job

 **Group 14 video on pros**